-The other type of board is the cruiser board.
-A cruiser board is usually shorter than a longboard but longer than a standard board.
-This type of board is also thinner and flatter than a standard board.
+The alternative board option is the cruiser board.
+Typically, a cruiser board is shorter than a longboard but longer than a standard board.
+It’s also characterized by being thinner and flatter compared to a standard board.

 World of Skateboarding

-The world of skateboard began in the late 1940s/early 1950s when California surfers craved for something to do when the sea was calm.
+The world of skateboarding began in the late 1940s/early 1950s when California surfers craved for something to do when the sea was calm and they wanted to create a fun and interesting activity to do that similar to surfing.
 Since then, the industry was started and has continued to gain popularity.

 What is a Longboard?